jconnelly/Blockchain/README.md

 ## 6. Blockchain Testing

 __What is this?__
-The original idea behind this repository is based on the annoyance of robocalls and how a small blockchain solution might help catalog and automate a response to the FCC.
+The original idea behind this repository is based on the annoyance of robocalls and how a small blockchain solution might help catalog and automate a response to the FTC.
 A recent article from Wall Street Journal discusses the original problem as well.
 [The WSJ article can be found here (possible paywall article)](https://www.wsj.com/articles/why-there-are-so-many-robocalls-heres-what-you-can-do-about-them-1530610203?mod=hp_lead_pos8)

-## 1. Application Design
+## 1. Application Overview
 The application will consist of a small set of screens.
 The screens will allow the user to add a robocall number to the list in a "quick" fashion.
 Or there will be a method to add the robocall number in a more detailed fashion with additional information.
 Each of the added robocall numbers will create a transaction that will be put on the blockchain.
-After a given number of calls are "catalogued", then the system will automatically create and send a boiler-plate response to the FTC (Federal Trade Commision).
+After a given number of calls are "cataloged", then the system will automatically create and send a boiler-plate response to the FTC (Federal Trade Commision).

 Screen mockups:
 ![Main Page Mockup](https://github.com/jconnelly/Blockchain/blob/master/Robocall_Main_Page.png "Robocall Main Page Mockup")